rosy-j/Quiz-Game/README.md

 ## User Stories

-- As a user, I want to be able to add a question to the quiz
+- As a user, I want to be able to add a question to my quiz
-- As a user, I want to be able to remove a question from the quiz
+- As a user, I want to be able to remove a question from my quiz
-- As a user, I want to be able to select one question from the quiz to view its contents
+- As a user, I want to be able to select one question from my quiz to view its contents
-- As a user, I want to be able to view all the questions in the quiz
+- As a user, I want to be able to view all the questions in my quiz